Step 1: Determine what your dog’s motivation for jumping up is.

 Teach your dog to respond to an “off” cue by luring them on and off of tree stumps, fences, walls, and concrete barriers.
 Say “Yes!” as they remove their paws from all kinds of things and reward with a treat.
-The “off” cue is helpful, but be sure to manage your dog with a leash and obedience commands to prevent jumping up in the first place.
-If your dog is an animal like mine, and you are around human beings like I am, your dog may still try jumping up, in which case, the “off” cue should do the trick if your timing is good.
+While the “off” cue is helpful, but be sure to manage your dog with a leash and obedience commands to prevent jumping up in the first place.
+If your dog is an animal like mine, and you are around human beings like I am, your dog may still try jumping up despite your best efforts to prevent it, in which case, the “off” cue should do the trick if your timing is good.

 If not, and…

 Your dog is jumping up on you: Ignore them.
 Raise or cross your arms and look upward, turn around, talk to someone else, walk away to do a chore, or pick up your phone and check Facebook (dogs hate that!)
 If they continue to jump up, have them wear a leash and step on it, or tie it to something sturdy, or play with them in a secure area like an exercise pen so that you can just back up or leave the area to prevent them from earning rewards for jumping up.
 Avoid looking at them, talking to them, or touching them.
 Reward your dog when they give up on jumping up and try something else, like standing on all four paws, sitting, or lying down.
 Because jumping itself feels good, your dog will find it intrinsically rewarding to jump on you or someone else, so you must manage their behaviour with your leash and/or leaving the room if they continue to jump up after you’ve given the ‘off’ cue.